gnosischain/documentation/updates/2023/05-03-core-devs-call.md

 # Devnet

 No updates from Nethermind, Erigon or Gateway.
-Nethermind, ran a tool that generates back blocks to test if the network handles them well.
+Nethermind, ran a tool that generates bad blocks to test if the network handles them well.
 Everything is working well.
 Tests on Gnosis’ side; we haven’t tested a lot on our side yet.
 Defined a todo list of what we are going to test this week. https://github.com/gnosischain/consensus-deployment-ansible/issues/67

 # Research